LaurenzV/simplecv/README.md

 You can find an example of what the CV looks like in `example.pdf`.

 # License
-The project itself is available under the MIT license.
+The template itself is available under the MIT license.
 The icons are from FontAwesome and subject to [their license agreement](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt).